Yigityld/Football_Analysis/README.md

 Trophies Won

 Last 5 Head-to-Head Matches (if available)

+Last 5 Matches Details:
+  - Match Date
+  - Opponent
+  - Match Score
+  - Team Formation
+  - Summary of wins, draws, and losses in last 5 matches

 Information is retrieved from Transfermarkt and shown on the interface.